Chart Color Schemes

 Pacific Pines - Gaven's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Mental health issues and asthma are the most prevalent conditions, affecting 7.9% and 7.4% respectively.
-About 73.6% of residents report no medical ailments, compared to 69.5% in Rest of Qld.
-The area has 10.8% aged 65 and over (2,069 people), lower than the 16.7% in Rest of Qld.
+The rate of private health cover is relatively low at approximately 50% of the total population (~9,597 people), compared to the national average of 55.3%.
+The most common medical conditions in the area are mental health issues and asthma, impacting 7.9 and 7.4% of residents respectively.
+A total of 73.6% of residents declare themselves completely clear of medical ailments, compared to 69.5% across Rest of Qld.
+The area has 10.8% of residents aged 65 and over (2,069 people), which is lower than the 16.7% in Rest of Qld.

 Frequently Asked Questions - Health